-It was popular in the 1970s as a decorative and fun way to serve up watermelon at a family gathering or picnic.
+Included is How To Make A Watermelon Basket.
+It was popular in the 1970s as a decorative and fun way to serve up watermelon at family gatherings or picnics.

-August 3rd is National Watermelon Day to celebrate this wonderful fruit every year.
+August 3rd is National Watermelon Day each year to celebrate.

-Is it the delightful taste, antioxidants vitamins A, B-6, and C, which boosts our serotonin, Potassium which gives us energy, Lycopene which provides the gorgeous color, or the ensuing family fun?
+This fruit makes you feel great !
+Is has delightful flavors, antioxidants vitamins A, B-6, and C, which boosts our serotonin, Potassium for energy, Lycopene which provides gorgeous colors for our health and dining pleasure.

 Carve your basket per instructions below.
 Gently place fruits into bowl arranging them as you like.